npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 <h5>Quarter beats per minute</h5>
 <div>
    Integer representing a standard bpm metronome measure, however, all values are converted to calculate quarter note beats per minute.
+If no tempo information is availalbe from the MusicXML, the default value is 60
 </div>
 <h5>Timestamp</h5>
 <div>